mmbman/Katagiri/awakening-of-faith.md

 title: "Zen Forms and Ceremonies"
 ---

 The *Awakening of Faith*, more fully translated as *The Treatise on Awakening Mahayana Faith*, is a foundational text that established the concepts and practice of Mahayana Buddhism.
 Katagiri Roshi gave 38 talks commenting on this text, in five series.
-23 of the talks are currently available.
-10 are not yet in the online audio archive.
-At least 4 are lost.
+23 of those talks are currently available.
+Others are not yet available in the online audio archive, or are lost.

 This series of transcripts is in rough draft stage.